 Salaries for Industrial Engineers

-According to the U.S. Bureau of Labor Statistics (BLS), the median salary of an industrial engineer was $83,470 as of May 2015.
-Those in the bottom-paid ten percent earned annual wages of $53,300 or less, while those in the top-paid ten percent earned $126,920 or more.
-The top-paying states for industrial engineers in May 2015 were Alaska, Wyoming, California, Washington and Oregon (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the median salary of an industrial engineer was $87,040 as of May 2018.
+Those in the bottom-paid ten percent earned annual wages of $56,470 or less, while those in the top-paid ten percent earned $132,340 or more.
+The top-paying states for industrial engineers in May 2018 were Texas, California, Washington, Wyoming and Massachusetts (www.bls.gov).

-The BLS predicted one percent job growth for industrial engineers for 2014-2024, which is slower than the average rate.
-Despite the career being versatile and allowing these professionals to work in many industries, tempered growth is still expected.
+The BLS predicted 8% job growth for industrial engineers for 2018-2028, which is faster than average rate.
+Despite the career being versatile and allowing these professionals to work in many industries, growth is still expected.
 Because industrial engineers have many of the same job duties as managers, they often move on to become managers and leave open spots for new industrial engineers to fill.

 As an engineer you can earn a very decent wage especially compared to other professions that only require a bachelor's degree.
 These earnings can be increased significantly depending on place of employment, experience and optional professional certification or advanced degrees.